d2l-ai/d2l-en/chapter_preliminaries/probability.md

 = \frac{P(D_1 = 1, D_2 = 1|H=1) P(H=1)}{P(D_1 = 1, D_2 = 1)}
 = 0.8307.$$

 That is, the second test allowed us to gain much higher confidence that not all is well.
 Despite the second test being considerably less accurate than the first one, it still significantly improved our estimate.
 The assumption of boths tests being conditional independent of each other was crucial for our ability to generate a more accurate estimate.
 Take the extreme case where we run the same test twice.
 In this situation we would expect the same outcome in both times, hence no additional insight is gained from running the same test again.
 The astute reader might have noticed that the diagnosis behaved like a classifier hiding in plain sight where our ability to decide whether a patient is healthy increases as we obtain more features (test outcomes).
-We will pick up this idea in :ref:`sec_naive_bayes` where we will inroduce Naive Bayes Classifiers, using the approximation that all features occur independently.
+We will pick up this idea in :ref:`sec_naive_bayes`, where we will inroduce Naive Bayes Classifiers, using the approximation that all features occur independently.

 ## Expectations

-Quite often probabilities *per se* are insufficient to provide us with the relevant insight to make decisions.
-For instance, when we want to decide whether to make an investment we should assess the expected return and the risk profile.
-For instance, with 50% probability the investment might fail, with 40% probability it might return twice the investment and with 10% it might return 10 times the money invested.
-To calculate the expected return we sum over all returns multiplied by the probability that they will occur.
-This yields $0.5 \cdot 0 + 0.4 \cdot 2 + 0.1 \cdot 10 = 1.8$.
+Often, making decisions requires not just looking at the probabilities assigned to individual events but composing them together into useful aggregates that can provide us with guidance.
+For example, when random variables take continuous scalar values, we often care about knowing what value to expect *on average*.
+This quantity is formally called an *expectation*.
+If we are making investments, the first quantity of interest might be the return we can expect, averaging over all the possible outcomes
+(and weighting by the apropriate probabilities).
+For instance, say that with 50% probability, an investment might fail altogether, with 40% probability it might provide a 2x return, and with 10% probability it might provide a 10x return 10x.
+To calculate the expected return, we sum over all returns, multiplying each by the probability that they will occur.
+This yields the expectation $0.5 \cdot 0 + 0.4 \cdot 2 + 0.1 \cdot 10 = 1.8$.
 Hence the expected return is 1.8 times the initial investment.

 In general, the *expectation* (or average) of the random variable $X$ is defined as

 $$E[X] = E_{x \sim P}[x] = \sum_{x} x P(X = x).$$

 Likewise, for densities we obtain $E[X] = \int x dp(x)$.
 Rather than $x$ we are often interested in the expected value of a function $f$ under the distribution.
 In this case we arrive at

 $$E_{x \sim P}[f(x)] = \sum_x f(x) P(x) \text{ and } E_{x \sim P}[f(x)] = \int f(x) dp(x)$$

-for discrete probabilities and densities respectively.
-Returning to the investment example from above, $f$ might be the happiness associated with the return.
-Assuming that the happiness for a total loss is $-1$, and for returns of 1, 2, and 10 is 1, 2 and 4 respectively, we can see that the expected happiness of investing is $0.5 \cdot (-1) + 0.4 \cdot 2 + 0.1 \cdot 4 = 0.7$.
+for discrete probabilities and densities, respectively.
+Returning to the investment example from above,
+$f$ might be the happiness associated with the return.
+Assuming that the happiness for a total loss is $-1$, and for returns of 1, 2, and 10 is 1, 2 and 4, respectively, we can see that the expected happiness of investing is $0.5 \cdot (-1) + 0.4 \cdot 2 + 0.1 \cdot 4 = 0.7$.
 As such, we would be well advised to keep the money in the bank.

 For financial decisions we might also want to measure how *risky* an investment is.
 But how should we quantify it?
 One option is to look at how far the actual returns deviate from their expected value.
 Alas, in expectation the deviations all vanish.
 A better strategy is to square the deviations.
 This penalizes larger deviations more.
 This quantity is called the variance of a random variable:

 $$\mathrm{Var}[X] = E\left[(X - E[X])^2\right] = E[X^2] - E[X]^2.$$

 Its square root is called the *standard deviation*.
-Here the equality follows by expanding $(X - E[X])^2 = X^2 - 2 X E[X] + E[X]^2$ and taking expectations for each term.
+Here the equality follows by expanding $(X - E[X])^2 = X^2 - 2 X E[X] + E[X]^2$
+and taking expectations for each term.
 Lastly, the variance of a function of a random variable is defined analogously as

 $$\mathrm{Var}_{x \sim P}[f(x)] = E_{x \sim P}[f^2(x)] - E_{x \sim P}[f(x)]^2.$$

 Returning to our investment example we can now compute the variance of the investment.
 It is given by
 $0.5 \cdot 0 + 0.4 \cdot 2^2 + 0.1 \cdot 10^2 - 1.8^2 = 8.36$.
 For all intents and purposes this is a risky investment.
 Note that by mathematical convention mean and variance are often referenced as $\mu$ and $\sigma^2$.
 This is particularly common whenever we use it to parametrize a Gaussian distribution.
-For more information about the latter see e.g., :ref:`sec_distributions`.
+For more information about the latter, see e.g., :ref:`sec_distributions`.

 In the same way as we introduced expectations and variance for *scalar* random variables, we can do so for vector-valued ones.
 Expectations are easy, since we can apply them element-wise.
 For instance, $\mathbf{\mu} := E_{\mathbf{x} \sim P}[\mathbf{x}]$ has coordinates $\mu_i = E_{\mathbf{x} \sim P}[x_i]$.
 Covariances are more complicated.
 We resolve the problem by taking expectations of the *outer product* of the difference between random variables and their mean.

 $$\Sigma := \mathrm{Cov}_{\mathbf{x} \sim P}[\mathbf{x}] = E_{\mathbf{x} \sim P}\left[(\mathbf{x} - \mathbf{\mu}) (\mathbf{x} - \mathbf{\mu})^\top\right]$$